 Micronutrients are essential because they protect our bodies from disease, slow the aging process and help every system in our bodies work properly.
 The long list of micronutrients functions can range from supporting metabolism to fighting free radicals and promoting overall health.

-Among other roles, the main jobs of micronutrients include: (1)
+Among other roles, the main jobs of essential micronutrients include: